Is $K_{1}/K^{*}$ enhancement in heavy ion collisions a signature of chiral symmetry restoration?: Introduction

 \section{Introduction}

 According to lattice QCD calculations, the quark-gluon plasma (QGP) to hadronic matter (HM) transition at vanishing baryon chemical potential is a smooth crossover with a critical temperature $T_C$ at about 156 MeV~\cite{HotQCD:2018pds}.
 This temperature coincides with the chemical freeze-out temperature in the statistical model for particle production in relativistic heavy ion collisions at energies available from the Relativistic Heavy Ion Collider (RHIC) and the LHC~\cite{Andronic:2005yp,Andronic:2012dm, Stachel:2013zma}.
-Since chiral symmetry is restored above this temperature, masses of chiral partners are expected to become degenerate near $T_C$ as indicated in studies based on the QCD sum rules for the axial vector meson $K_{1}(1270)$ and vector meson $K^*(890)$ masses~\cite{Lee:2023ofg} as well as the lattice QCD~\cite{Skullerud:2022yjr} and the functional renormalization group~\cite{Jung:2016yxl} calculations for the axial vector meson $a_1(1260)$ and vector meson $\rho(770)$ masses.
-Because of the shorter lifetimes of $K_{1}(1270)$ and $K^*(890)$, which have vacuum decay widths of 90 MeV and 47 MeV, respectively, than that of the hadronic stage of relativistic heavy ion collisions, their yield ratio $K_1/K^*$ in nuclear reactions is expected to depend on the degree of chiral symmetry restoration in the produced matter.
+Since the chiral symmetry is restored above this temperature, masses of chiral partners are expected to become degenerate near $T_C$ as indicated in studies based on the QCD sum rules for the axial vector meson $K_{1}(1270)$ and vector meson $K^*(890)$ masses~\cite{Lee:2023ofg} as well as the lattice QCD~\cite{Skullerud:2022yjr} and the functional renormalization group~\cite{Jung:2016yxl} calculations for the axial vector meson $a_1(1260)$ and vector meson $\rho(770)$ masses.
+Because of the shorter lifetimes of $K_{1}(1270)$ and $K^*(890)$, which have vacuum decay widths of 90 MeV and 47 MeV, respectively, than that of the hadronic stage of relativistic heavy ion collisions, their yield ratio $K_1/K^*$ in these collisions is expected to depend on the degree of chiral symmetry restoration in the produced matter.
 A recent study by some of the present authors~\cite{Sung:2021myr} has indeed found this effect in Pb+Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV.
-Using the $K_1$ number at $T_C$ obtained from the statistical hadronization model by taking the masses of $K_1$ and $K^*$ to be $m_{K_1}=m_{K^*}=890$ MeV according to a QCD sum rule calculation~\cite{Kim:2020zae} and assuming the $K_1$ mass immediately changes to its vacuum mass in the produced hadronic matter, they have studied the effect of hadronic scatterings on the yield ratio $K_1/K^*$ via a kinetic approach.
-Based on a schematic hydrodynamic model for the evolution of produced hot dense matter using the lattice equation of state for the QGP and the resonance hadron gas model for the HM~\cite{Song:2010fk}, the time evolution of $K_1$ and $K^*$ abundances are studied by taking into account the reactions $K_1\pi\leftrightarrow K\pi$, $K_1\pi\leftrightarrow K^*\rho$, $K_1\rho\leftrightarrow K^*\pi$, and $K_1\rho\leftrightarrow K\rho$.
-Their results show that the ratio $K_1/K^*$ is increased by a factor of 3 in mid-central collisions (40-50\% centrality) and by a factor of 6 in peripheral collisions (70-80\% centrality) compared to that without including the effect of chiral symmetry restoration, although it does not change much in central collisions (0-5\% centrality).
+Using the $K_1$ number at $T_C$ obtained from the statistical hadronization model by taking the masses of $K_1$ and $K^*$ to be $m_{K_1}=m_{K^*}=890$ MeV according to a QCD sum rule calculation~\cite{Kim:2020zae} and assuming that the $K_1$ mass immediately changes to its vacuum mass in the produced hadronic matter, they have studied the effect of hadronic scatterings on the yield ratio $K_1/K^*$ via a kinetic approach.
+Based on a schematic hydrodynamic model for the evolution of produced hot dense matter using the lattice equation of state for the QGP and the resonance hadron gas model for the HM~\cite{Song:2010fk}, the time evolution of $K_1$ and $K^*$ numbers are studied by taking into account the reactions $K_1\pi\leftrightarrow K\pi$, $K_1\pi\leftrightarrow K^*\rho$, $K_1\rho\leftrightarrow K^*\pi$, $K_1\rho\leftrightarrow K\rho$, $K_1\leftrightarrow K^*\pi$ and $K_1\leftrightarrow K\rho$ that involve the $K_1$ meson as well as the reactions $K^*\pi\leftrightarrow K\rho$, $K^*\rho\leftrightarrow K\pi$ and $K^*\leftrightarrow K\pi$ that involve the $K^*$ meson.
+Their results show that the ratio $K_1/K^*$ is increased by a factor of 3 in mid-central collisions (40-50\% centrality) and by a factor of 6 in peripheral collisions (70-80\% centrality) compared to that without including the effect of chiral symmetry restoration, although it is not affected much in central collisions (0-5\% centrality).